County officials urge caution amid heatwave as fair arrives

 AAA Mid-Atlantic spokesperson Ragina C. Ali expressed that it is especially imperative that people do not leave their child unattended as temperatures approach 100 degrees.

-“Even at a temperature of just 70 degrees, a vehicle’s inside temperature can soar in a short period of time,” Ali said.
+“Even at a temperature of just 70 degrees, a vehicle’s inside temperature can soar in a short period of time,” Ali said in a prepared statement.
 “As our forecast brings us highs over 90 degrees for the next few days, the danger is even greater for cases of heat exhaustion and heatstroke.”

 AAA calls on motorists to “ACT,” an acronym to help them prevent heat-related problems from occurring: